jakzo/composable-config/docs/patterns.md

 # Composable Config - Common Patterns

-This page illustrates a few examples of how to use Composable Config with partivular project setups and requirements.
+This page illustrates a few examples of how to use Composable Config with particular project setups and requirements.

 - [File Structure - Grouped by Domain](#File-Structure---Grouped-by-Domain)